Assess Your Positive & Negative impacts

 Measuring your positive and negative impacts

-Built on internationally recognized science and methodologies, the Science-based Targets Path® (SbTP) enables you to quantify both positive and negative impacts — not just in theory, but in actionable, measurable terms.
-It covers the issues that matter most: climate, water, biodiversity, health, social matters, and net tax.
+Built on internationally recognized science and methodologies, the PI Reference Path™ (PRP) enables you to quantify both positive and negative impacts — not just in theory, but in actionable, measurable terms.
+It covers the issues that matter most: climate, water, biodiversity, health, social, and fiscal impacts.

-PI’s Science-based Targets Path® incorporates targets and data from authoritative sources such as IPCC, UNEP, Stockholm Resilience Centre, UN Sustainable Development Goals, ILO, IMF and OECD
+The PI Reference Path™ incorporates targets and data from authoritative sources — including IPCC, UNEP, Stockholm Resilience Centre, the UN Sustainable Development Goals, ILO, IMF and the OECD.

 Why use the path?
-The standardization is what makes our tool powerful: it translates global sustainability goals into concrete thresholds for individual organizations, so you can track where you are today, forecast your future, and take action with confidence.
+Standardization is what makes the tool powerful: it translates global sustainability goals into concrete thresholds for individual organizations — allowing you to track where you are today, forecast future impacts, and act with confidence.

 Intention: